corytu/coursera-r-mentoring/doublebrackets-and-dollarsign.md

+Data frames have several extract operators for subsetting data.

 _Question: I found on SO that the `$` operator cannot work with variables that are not static for subsetting .
 I would like a more in depth answer._

 ----